mistervulf/rooftile_counting_tool/README.md

    3. Press enter when the area is alligned
    4. The desired area will be shown and straightened
 3. Press "Count rooftiles"
-   - The amount of Rooftiles will be shown
+   - The amount of rooftiles will be shown
+4. To reset the process press the "Reset" button or upload another image via the "Upload image and select roof area" button